nus-cs2113-AY1920S2/duke/docs/README.md

 The command when issued performs an exit.
 Upon success a successful message similar to the one in the example would appear and the application would be exited.
-If the wrong format is used an alert would be displayed.
+If the wrong format is used an invalid command alert would be displayed.

 Example of usage:
 `bye`